meshplay/meshplay/docs/pages/project/contributing/contributing-model-relationships.md

 {% include relationships.html %}

 Once selected, note the relationship's `kind`, `type`, and `subtype` of your selected visualization.
 Alternatively, if an existing visualization does not seem appropriate for the relationship, please propose a new visualization at-will.
-Simply use the whiteboard feature of Meshery's extensions to sketch out the relationship and propose it as a new visualization.
+Simply use the whiteboard feature of Meshplay's extensions to sketch out the relationship and propose it as a new visualization.

 ## Development